lesleyrs/Client3/README.md

 #### Wii U
 in cemu emulator click `file>open mlc folder`, go 1 directory up to see sdcard dir

-TODO: Touch input not working yet, SDL2 issue.
+TODO: Touch input not working yet, might be fixed by last wiiu-sdl2 commit.

 TODO: highmem seems to not start due to tinysoundfont tsf_load failing, it works on all other consoles though...